tflori/http/README.md

 `deleteCookie` will set the cookie content to nothing and put the expiration in the past.

 The following two methods are available to get the current data in the response:

 ```php
 $response->getHeaders();
 $response->getContent();
 ```

 To send the response use the following method:

 ```php
 $response->send();
 ```

 > make sure not to send the response twice as you will get an error message.

-**The second parameter of `header` must be false.
-Otherwise existing headers will be overwritten.**

 ### Cookies

 To avoid `new` calls in your classes and to have the ability to set default cookie settings for you application, there is a `CookieBuilder` class that you can use to create your cookie objects.
 It has the following methods available:

 ```php
 $cookieBuilder->setDefaultDomain($domain); // defaults to NULL